freddiehaddad/fast-track-to-rust/src/custom_types.md

 > We've already encountered enums when we looked at `Option` and `Result`.

-In our current grep program, we use tuples to represent intervals.
+In our current rustle program, we use tuples to represent intervals.
 In this section, we’ll replace tuples with a custom `Interval` type using a [`struct`], and enhance it by adding methods for various operations.
 Finally, we’ll define an [`enum`] to represent potential error values when creating and interacting